PLAY THERAPY & NEURODIVERGENT PARENTING

 imagine if you were able to…

-Stay calm and centered when your child is emotional
+Stay calm and centered when your child is emotional…and you knew what to do

 Emotional regulation can be challenging for neurodivergent kids, and parents often bear the brunt of the wild emotions.
 Understanding why this is happening and how to handle these situations will help you no matter what age or stage your child is going through.